molszanski/iti/snow-splash/README.md

 Javascript does not provide advanced OO primitives unlike Java or C#.
 Libraries like InversifyJS or tsyringe rely on decorators and `reflect-metadata` to enable DI.

-This has a major downside as it "pollutes" your business logic code with framework decorator imports, magic variables or other lock in.
+This has a major downside as it "mixes" your application logic code with framework decorator imports or magic variables.
+This is can also be a downside since it provides a lock-in.

+If two teams in your organization pick two different IoC/DI libs, it would be hard to share code.

-**Snow-Splash avoids decorators and `reflect-metada`**
+**`inversifyjs` and `tsyringe` use decorators and `reflect-metada`**

 ```ts
 import { injectable } from "tsyringe"